mcostalba/scoutfish/README.md

 To find all white winning games with given sub-fen or all the decided games.

+##### result-type

+Find all games with a given result type that can be "mate" or "stalemate".

+    { "result": "0-1", "result-type": "mate" }

+To find all games won by black by giving mate.

 ##### material

 Find all games with a given material distribution, i.e. the given pieces,